SS Malay (1921): Torpedoing

 A gaping hole in the starboard side of Malay, between the #7 and #8 tanks.

 On January 18, 1942, Malay departed Philadelphia in water ballast, en route for Port Arthur, Texas.
 The tanker was captained by John M. Dodge.
 She traveled with only her navigational lights showing, in the lead position of an unarmed convoy consisting of five ships.

 About 10 mi from the Wimble Shoals Lighted Whistle Buoy, at 0930 hours on January 19, the German submarine U-123 spotted the convoy.
 The submarine advanced on Malay while surfaced, and its gun crew began firing at the tanker's bridge.
 The submarine fired a total of 10 rounds and struck the ship five times from a distance of roughly 700 yd.
 The second shell to hit destroyed a lifeboat, and one of the last three killed the cook who was in his in sleeping quarters.
 The submarine did not use any torpedoes, not realizing the tanker's size.

 U-123 assumed that the tanker was fatally wounded and left to search for other vessels.
 A passing Swedish freighter, Scania, came to assist Malay and passed firefighting equipment to the tanker.
 The fire was extinguished and the tanker was able to get underway again after reporting the attack.
 This message was intercepted by U-123, which crew was shocked at the size of Malay and recognized its value.
 The U-boat torpedoed the merchant ship Ciltvaira before returning.

 U-123 returned and fired its last torpedo at 1244 hours, which struck the #7 starboard side tank, just aft of admiships.
 Three lifeboats were launched from Malay.
 The first boat capsized and drowned the four men aboard, and the other two circled the tanker for about an hour before returning to her.
 Shortly after daylight, a US Coast Guard boat from the Chicamacomico Life-Saving Station removed the dead and badly injured.
 Malay returned to Norfolk, Virginia, on January 19.

 Post-torpedoing service

 On April 9, 1942, Malay was acquired from the Marine Transport Line by the War Shipping Administration (WSA).
 That same day, the WSA chartered the tanker to the Grosvenor-Dale Company.
 On November 28, 1945, she was sold to the Compania Maritima Ador S.A. and was renamed Loidesta.

-Personnel

-Among the personnel who served on the S.S.
-Malay was Manuel José Coelho da Rosa, who died during the attacks on January 19, 1942.
-Born in Cabo Verde, he was posthumously awarded the Mariner's Metal for his sacrifice.